shinroo/MachineLearningStocks/README.md

 Acquire current fundamental data
 Generate predictions from current fundamental data This is a very generalised overview, but in principle this is all you need to build a fundamentals-based ML stock predictor.

+# Quickstart
+If you want to throw away the instruction manual and play immediately, clone this project, then download and unzip the data file into the same directory.
+Then, open an instance of terminal and cd to the project's file path, e.g

+     cd Users/User/Desktop/MachineLearningStocks
+Then, run the following in terminal:

+     pip install -r requirements.txt
+     python download_historical_prices.py
+     python parsing_keystats.py
+    python backtesting.py
+    python current_data.py
+    pytest -v
+    python stock_prediction.py